Misax10/Active-Directory-Demo/README.md

 This repository includes:
 - Step-by-step setup instructions
-- Screenshots of Azure portal and AD configuration
+- Screenshots of the Azure portal and AD configuration
 - Notes on security, troubleshooting, and lessons learned

 ---

-## ✅ Status
+## ✅ Status:

-✅ VM successfully deployed and validated
+- ✅ VM successfully deployed and validated
-✅ Active Directory installed and configured
+- ✅ Active Directory installed and domain controller promotion complete
+- ✅ Logged into the domain and verified AD DS and DNS roles
-✅ RDP access secured post-deployment
+- ✅ RDP access secured post-deployment
-✅ Project documented on GitHub
+- ✅ Project documented on GitHub
 ---

 ## 👤 Author